-Parents are regularly invited into school to discuss the needs of their child.
+Parents are regularly invited into school to discuss the needs of their child at both Parents Evening and additional termly review meetings.
 Parents are always welcome to ask for an appointment with any member of staff.
 Parent groups are run by various members of staff for example Parent Gym by Mrs Eley.
 Parents are given the opportunity to be involved in school life at the level they want.
 Some parents are unable to help due to work commitments.
 If parents want to volunteer, they will need an enhanced Disclosure and Barring Service (DBS) check to ensure they are allowed to work with children in the same way that all staff are checked.